NishtaSapra21/UFOs/README.md

   2. User has to erase filter each time to get back original data; there should be a __“CLEAR”__ button to clear all filters.
 We can achieve same with __reset               button__ and using  __addEventListener()__ in Javascript using function to get back original table.

-  3. It would be easy for user if city, state , country and shapes provide options to select.
+  3. It would be easy for user if city, state , country and shapes provide dropdown list to select.
+For larger data its diffcult , so choosing                               among dropdown items wil be helpful.

+  4. Some message should be displayed if there's no data related to entered search criteria.